-- The Venus-Sun distance Student's Guide. - CESAR's Booklet. - Computer with Web Browser and Internet Connection. - Google Earth or similar program to look for coordinates. - Access to CESAR web tools or an image processing program such as Gimp or Photoshop. - Calculator (physical or online) for the math - Paper and pen.
+- The Venus-Sun distance Student's Guide. - CESAR's Booklet. - Computer with Web Browser and Internet Connection. - Google Earth or similar program to look for coordinates.
+(Optional) - Access to CESAR web tools. - Calculator (physical or online such as wolframalpha.com) and paper and pen. - Or a spreadsheet program such as Excel or Numbers, or access to GoogleDocs.